JsCave/Assesment/readme.md

 ## how should we get your code working
-**option1:** you can test it at your local server , 1-by download xampp for example then you need to go to phpmyadmin and create database and import foodfumes.sql file for create all tables and data.
+**option1:** you can test it at your local server , 1-by download xampp for example then you need to go to phpmyadmin and create database and import databaseStructure.sql file for create all tables and data.
 2-use npm install for download packages from package.json
 3-create file and give it extension only .env , or you can download it directly from repositry and change variables to your mysql connection data: